mihabin/chainoffools/README.md

 # CVE-2020-0601

 I give full credit to https://github.com/kudelskisecurity/chainoffools.
-This fork just adds a Dockerfile which creates a pre-configured environment.
+This fork just adds a Dockerfile which creates a pre-configured environment and a bash script that creates the certificates and key.
+I have also included a simple Python server and client to test the certificates.

 ## 💿 Build Docker Image
 ```bash